lajoiepy/object-detection/README.md

    <img src="/demo_images/object_detection_demo_output.png" alt="Object Detection Text output"/>

    Notice that there are some detections with a x:0,y:0,z:0 output.
-This is because even though the camera RGB and Pointcloud data was aligned, there was simply no pointcloud data at the place where the bench was detected and hence a 0,0,0 was returned instead.
+This is because even though the camera RGB and depthimage data was aligned, there was simply no depthimage data at the place where the bench was detected and hence a 0,0,0 was returned instead.
 This 0,0,0 result was not discarded as on embeded systems, the deep learning object detector could take a long time to provide a detection (aka low frame/sec rate) and hence skipping the frame would waste precious data that is already coming in very slowly.
 If needed, this behaviour can be modified.